ThibaultSchowing/CRISPRscope/README.md

 ## 1_scripts

 Statistical analysis of the pipelines outputs.
 The outputs consists of the CRISPR content for genomes and metagenomes.
-Data are not available (yet) for property reasons.
+Genomes are not available (yet) for property reasons.
 Note that the main datasets will be modified during the analysis (e.g. adding sequences GC content / pairwise comparison data / etc)

 | File | Description |